Autumn: A Scalable Read Optimized LSM-tree based Key-Value Stores with Fast Point and Range Read Speed

 \subsection{Concurrency Control and Recovery}

-Ensuring correctness for the storage engine with concurrent requests (reads and updates) and when the machine crashes is a strict requirement for usability.
+A strict requirement for usability is to ensure correctness of the storage engine with concurrent requests (reads and updates) and when the machine crashes.
 LSM-trees typically employ a multi-version concurrency control protocol instead of locking to avoid contention~\cite{luo2020lsm}.
 After a flush operation or a compaction, the files involved will have a new version, and old files with obsolete versions can be garbage-collected.
 A point and range query will first retrieve a set of files with the newest version and use this set of files to return the desired and consistent result.
-Since all updates are first buffered in the main memory, the write-ahead log (WAL) is naturally used in LSM-trees to ensure durability in case of a machine failure.
-Also, there is a metadata log to store the state of the LSM-trees structure.
+Since all updates are first buffered in main memory, the write-ahead log (WAL) is naturally used in LSM-trees to ensure durability in case of a machine failure.
+Also, there is a metadata log to store the state of the LSM-tree's structure.
 During the recovery phase, the key-value store will then redo all committed transactions from the transaction log, and it can use the metadata log to recover all the files stored on the disk.